How to grow Garrya elliptica common name Silk Tassel Bush

 How to prune Garrya

 Garrya needs no maintenance or regular pruning.
-If the shrub is damaged by a bad winter, you can prune out the browned leaves.
+If the shrub is damaged by a bad winter, you can remove the browned leaves by pruning.

 It is not recommended to prune Garrya hard.
 This means it is difficult to contain the size of the shrub by pruning.
 It is best grown where there is enough space to accommodate it as a large shrub.
 Garrya is pruning group 8 which refers to evergreen shrubs which flower between winter and early spring, on the previous year's growth.